 So how much do you need?

 While it’s hard to determine an ideal amount exactly, we have some guidelines you can follow:

-- Men should drink about 3 liters (about 13 cups) of total fluids a day.
+- Men should drink about 3 litres (about 13 cups) of total fluids a day.

-- Women should drink about 2.2 liters (about 9 cups) of total fluids a day.
+- Women should drink about 2.2 litres (about 9 cups) of total fluids a day.

 Men need a little more because they tend to be larger on average and naturally have a little more muscle mass—which holds water better than fatty tissues.
 Of course, pregnant women and nursing mothers need more water as well.

 - Start the day by drinking one glass of warm water to end the “drought” of the night and remove accumulated wastes from the excretory organs.
 This can be followed by a glass of warm water with lemon and honey.